techwthjul/techwthjul/README.md

 ## 🚀 Featured Projects

 ### CyberPulse: Predictive Threat Detection

-- Developed and fine-tuned an XGBoost model achieving an 87% accuracy and AUC of 0.92 for threat detection.
+CyberPulse is a machine learning-based cybersecurity tool that predicts cyber threats using anomaly detection techniques.
+Leveraging XGBoost, it analyzes 40,000 cybersecurity reports, achieving 87% accuracy and an AUC of 0.92.
+The project enhances real-time threat detection and proactive security measures for CyberHex and its stakeholders.

 ### Dynamic Flight Fare Prediction
 - Achieved 87% accuracy in flight price prediction using ML models like XGBoost and Random Forest.